| Title: | Probability Distribution Functions |

 The Pareto distribution with rate parameter as well as shape

-parameter
+parameter has density:

 Function :